 5. Add spices.

 Nutrient deficiencies can make cravings worse and the fewer nutrient deficiencies, the fewer cravings.
-Certain nutrients seem to improve blood sugar control including chromium, vitamin B3 and magnesium
+Certain nutrients seem to improve blood sugar control including berberine, chromium, vitamin B3, and magnesium.

 7. Move your body.